Kissed by a Giraffe

 Getting kissed by a giraffe is a wet, sticky experience.
 Giraffes have 20-inch tongues that are bluish-black, and when they kiss, they drool three-foot streams of spit.

-Even though I needed to hose myself down after the experience, I would kiss a giraffe again and relish the sight of the giraffes galloping across the yard while the sun sets in East Africa.
+Even though I needed to hose myself down after the experience, I’d kiss a giraffe again and relish the sight of the giraffes galloping across the yard while the sun sets in East Africa.